Some of the links provided in this post may be affiliate links. This means if you choose to

 Once I’m clean I hop into a pair of my favorite pajamas.
 Nothing sexy, to my husband’s chagrin, but they are super comfy.

 Experts recommend you unplug from all electronics at least an hour before you go to bed.
 This will allow you to fall asleep faster and have more restful sleep.

-Once I am comfortable and in bed, I pick up my nightly journal that I keep on my nightstand and spend a few minutes reflecting on the day.
+Once I am comfortable and in bed, I pick up

 If I learned a valuable lesson, need to remember to look something up, or anything that it rattling around in my brain gets written down.
 I want to clean my mind so I’m not up all night thinking about this, that and another thing.